Aggregating Funnels for Faster Fetch&Add and Queues: Aggregating Funnels Algorithm

-An \Agg\ $A$'s list of batches is also used to determine which \FetchAndAdd\ operation is the first in its batch.
+\remove{An \Agg\ $A$'s list of batches is also used to determine which \FetchAndAdd\ operation is the first in its batch.
 After getting the result \x{aBefore} from its \FAA\ on $A.\x{value}$, an operation \x{op} waits at line~\ref{wait} until $A$'s list contains a Batch object whose \x{after} field is greater than or equal to \x{aBefore}.
 If equality holds, then \x{op} is the first operation in its batch, and it adds a new Batch object to $A$'s list.
 The \x{after} value of this new Batch is determined by reading $A.\x{value}$ on line~\ref{readValue}.
-Since only one thread can add the next Batch to $A$'s list, this addition can be accomplished by a simple write at line~\ref{newBatch}.
+Since only one thread can add the next Batch to $A$'s list, this addition can be accomplished by a simple write at line~\ref{newBatch}. }

 \Cref{counterexample} shows an example of how the data structure evolves when accessed by five \FetchAndAdd\ operations.
 The arguments and results of all hardware \FAA\ primitives are shown.
 The upper diagram shows the data structure after three operations: two as a batch on \Agg\ $A_1$ and a single operation as a batch on \Agg\ $A_2$.
 The lower diagram shows the data structure after another batch of two operations is applied via $A_1$.
 The linearization order of the threads' operations is $P_2, P_1, P_3, P_4, P_5$.
-Threads $P_1, P_2$ and $P_4$ see that they are the first operations in their respective batches, since the value they receive from their \FAA\ on an \Agg\ is that \Agg's \x{value} after the previous Batch was applied (or 0 if there is no previous Batch).
-So, they proceed to do a \FAA\ on \x{Main}, while $P_3$ and $P_5$ wait to compute their results.
-Thread $P_3$ gets the result 9 from its \FAA(2) on $A_1.\x{value}$.
+The operations by threads $P_1, P_2$, and $P_4$ see that they are the first operations in their respective batches, since the value they receive from their \FAA\ on an \Agg\ is that \Agg's \x{value} after the previous Batch was applied (or 0 if there is no previous Batch).
+Therefore, these delegate operations do a \FAA\ on \x{Main}, while the non-delegate operations by $P_3$ and $P_5$ wait to compute their results. $P_3$'s \FAA(2) on $A_1.\x{value}$ returns 9.
 It concludes that it belongs to $A_1$'s oldest Batch, which takes $A_1.\x{value}$ from value 0 to 11. \x{Main} had the value 5 before that batch was applied to it.
 Thus, $P_3$ returns $5+9-0=14$.
-The Batch that $P_3$ needs remains accessible in $A_1$'s list of Batches, even after other Batches are added, so $P_3$ can compute its result even if it is delayed before accessing this list.
+The Batch that $P_3$ needs to compute its result remains accessible in $A_1$'s list of Batches, even after other Batches are added, so $P_3$ can compute its result even if it is delayed before accessing this list.
 Similarly, $P_5$ finds the Batch in $A_1$'s list containing 24 and computes its result as $16+24-11=29$.